 Burnside's Expedition and beyond

-A repository of research on topics concerning northeastern NC leading up to and including Burnside's Expedition to North Carolina
+A repository of research on topics concerning northeastern NC, including Butler's Expedition and Burnside's Expedition to North Carolina

 NC Civil War Blogs

 NC Squadron (my Navy blog)

 Local Civil War web sites